Istanbul Itinerary: Best places to visit in the city the straddles East and West

 We left to spend 3 days in Cappadocia and thereafter, an Ephesus tour and came back again to experience a different side of Istanbul.

-Places to visit beyond Sultanahmet
+Places to visit in Istanbul beyond Sultanahmet

-For anyone doing more than 2 days in Istanbul, I would highly recommend staying beyond Sultanahmet for a part of the stay (Beyoglu, Besiktas would be good options).
-Loads to see and do here as well.
 There are so many non-touristy neighborhoods to explore in Istanbul, the colorful houses of Balat being one of them.
-If you are craving a cooling dip in the Black Sea, Kilyos is your best bet although it is not amongst the top beaches in Turkey.
+If you are craving a cooling dip in the Black Sea, Kilyos is your best bet.

 Istiklal Caddesi and Taksim Square

+Day 3 of the Istanbul itinerary can be spent here.
 Istiklal Street is the most prominent avenue in Istanbul.
 The street is lined with boutique stores, restaurants and designer shops on both sides.
 It was crowded when we walked towards it one day and got even more so as evening approached.
 We were with our 15-month baby and pushing the stroller slowed us down even more.

 Crowds, high energy, shops, and food!